transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 1. **The Gap must exist *somewhere* in the system**
    - At minimum, it must exist at the level of conscious experience
    - Any system capable of stable self-reference (stability-amid-recursion) requires The Gap or its functional equivalent
-   - For consciousness to operate as we experience it, the half-existent topology (as later discussed) is mathematically necessary
+   - For consciousness to operate as we experience it, the half-existent liminal topology (as later discussed) is mathematically necessary

 2. **The framework remains agnostic about ultimate foundations**
    - Physical reality at some fundamental level could theoretically operate without The Gap